Airless Spray Equipment

 The Fluid Pump

-The fluid pump is capable of delivering high pressures.
+The fluid pump can deliver high pressure.

 Airless Spray Pump